sjentsch/lsjDocs/Ch11/Ch11_tTest_03.rst

 positive, whereas if “mean 2” is larger then the *t*-statistic will be negative.
-Similarly, the confidence interval that jamovi reports is the confidence interval for the difference “(mean 1) minus (mean 2)”, which will be the reverse of what you’d get if you were calculating the confidence interval for the difference “(mean 2) minus (mean 1)”.
+Similarly, the confidence interval that jamovi reports is the confidence interval for the difference “(mean 1) minus (mean 2)”, which will be the reverse of what you would get if you were calculating the confidence interval for the difference “(mean 2) minus (mean 1)”.

-Okay, that’s pretty straightforward when you think about it, but now consider our *t*-test comparing Anastasia’s class to Bernadette’s class.
+Okay, that is pretty straightforward when you think about it, but now consider our *t*-test comparing Anastasia’s class to Bernadette’s class.
 Which one should we call “mean 1” and which one should we call “mean 2”.
-It’s arbitrary.
+It is arbitrary.
 However, you really do need to designate one of them as “mean 1” and the other one as “mean 2”.
-Not surprisingly, the way that jamovi handles this is also pretty arbitrary.
-In earlier versions of the book I used to try to explain it, but after a while I gave up, because it’s not really all that important and to be honest I can never remember myself.
-Whenever I get a significant *t*-test result, and I want to figure out which mean is the larger one, I don’t try to figure it out by looking at the *t*-statistic.
+Not surprisingly, the way that jamovi handles thit is also pretty arbitrary.
+In earlier versions of the book I used to try to explain it, but after a while I gave up, because it is not really all that important and to be honest I can never remember myself.
+Whenever I get a significant *t*-test result, and I want to figure out which mean is the larger one, I do not try to figure it out by looking at the *t*-statistic.
 Why would I bother doing that?
-It’s foolish.
+It is foolish.
 It’s easier just to look at the actual group means since the jamovi output actually shows them!

-Here’s the important thing.
-Because it really doesn’t matter what jamovi shows you, I usually try to *report* the *t*-statistic in such a way that the numbers match up with the text.
+Here is the important thing.
+Because it really does not matter what jamovi shows you, I usually try to *report* the *t*-statistic in such a way that the numbers match up with the text.
 Suppose that what I want to write in my report is “Anastasia’s class had higher grades than